Awarding extra efforts

 - writing the thesis;

-- the process (for example, they put a lot of effort into data collection, forged important collaborations, go through great lengths to collect or analyze data, find creative solutions to pending problems or help others by sharing code or visualizing data);
+- the process (for example, they put a lot of effort into data collection, forged important collaborations, go through great lengths to collect or analyse data, find creative solutions to pending problems or help others by sharing code or visualising data);

 - despite his/her/its personal situation.